Climate of Mars: Martian paleoclimatology

 There are two dating systems now in use for Martian geological time.
 One is based on crater density and has three ages: Noachian, Hesperian, and Amazonian.
 The other is a mineralogical timeline, also having three ages: Phyllocian, Theikian, and Siderikian.

 Recent observations and modeling are producing information not only about the present climate and atmospheric conditions on Mars but also about its past.
 The Noachian-era Martian atmosphere had long been theorized to be carbon dioxide–rich.
 Recent spectral observations of deposits of clay minerals on Mars and modeling of clay mineral formation conditions have found that there is little to no carbonate present in clay of that era.
 Clay formation in a carbon dioxide–rich environment is always accompanied by carbonate formation, although the carbonate may later be dissolved by volcanic acidity.

 The discovery of water-formed minerals on Mars including hematite and jarosite, by the Opportunity rover and goethite by the Spirit rover, has led to the conclusion that climatic conditions in the distant past allowed for free-flowing water on Mars.
 The morphology of some crater impacts on Mars indicate that the ground was wet at the time of impact.
 Geomorphic observations of both landscape erosion rates and Martian valley networks also strongly imply warmer, wetter conditions on Noachian-era Mars (earlier than about four billion years ago).
 However, chemical analysis of Martian meteorite samples suggests that the ambient near-surface temperature of Mars has most likely been below 0 °C for the last four billion years.

-Some scientists maintain that the great mass of the Tharsis volcanoes has had a major influence on Mars' climate.
+Some scientists maintain that the great mass of the Tharsis volcanoes has had a major influence on Mars's climate.
 Erupting volcanoes give off great amounts of gas, mainly water vapor and CO2.
 Enough gas may have been released by volcanoes to have made the earlier Martian atmosphere thicker than Earth's.
 The volcanoes could also have emitted enough H2O to cover the whole Martian surface to a depth of 120 m.
 Carbon dioxide is a greenhouse gas that raises a planet's temperature: it traps heat by absorbing infrared radiation.
 Thus, Tharsis volcanoes, by giving off CO2, could have made Mars more Earth-like in the past.
 Mars may have once had a much thicker and warmer atmosphere, and oceans or lakes may have been present.
 It has, however, proven extremely difficult to construct convincing global climate models for Mars which produce temperatures above 0 °C at any point in its history, although this may simply reflect problems in accurately calibrating such models.

 Evidence of a geologically recent, extreme ice age on Mars was published in 2016.
 Just 370,000 years ago, the planet would have appeared more white than red.